bempp/bempp-cl/joss/paper.md

 to just-in-time compile its computational kernels on a wide range of CPU and GPU devices and modern architectures.
 Alternatively, a fallback Numba implementation is provided.

-WHY OPENCL and NUMBA

-TARGET AUDIENCE
+OpenCL is used as it is able to compile C-based kernels to run on a wide range of CPU and GPU devices, without the need to write device specific code.
+Numba is offered as an alternative as it is easily available on all platforms and provides a version of the library that is significantly faster than using pure Python.

+Bempp-cl is aimed at those interested in using boundary element method to solve problems, particularly those from a mathematical background.
+The syntax of library is designed to closely resemble the boundary integral representation of the problem being solved, making implementing a problem simple once this representation is known.

-A few boundary element method libraries are available.
+There are only a small number of alternative boundary element method softwares available.
 The most popular is BETL [@BETL], a C++ library that is available for free for academic use, but not under a standard open source license.
 A number of other libraries exist designed for specific applications, such as PyGBe (for biomolecular electrostatics) [@PyGBe] and (abem for acoustics) [@abem].
-Bempp-cl offers a good alternative to these libraries by being applicable to a wide range of problems while remaining fully open source.
+Bempp-cl can be used for a much wider range of problems than these specialised libraries, and is fully open source.

 # An overview of Bempp features
 Bempp-cl is divided into two parts: `bempp.api` and `bempp.core`.